stanislavkozlovski/python_wow/README.md

-# A console turn-based RPG game inspired by the Warcraft universe, written in Python 3.
+# A console turn-based RPG game inspired by the Warcraft universe, written in Python 3.6 using SQLAlchemy.
 <img src="https://i.imgur.com/aPFfeMt.jpg" width="100%"></img>
 The game itself is turn-based and works through user text commands.
 The goal with this pet project is to create a somewhat complex game with good code structure, tests and documentation but most important of all: to learn how to handle a project bigger than 500 lines of code.